NERC-CEH/time-stream/docs/source/getting_started/concepts.rst

 Key features of the ``TimeSeries`` class include:

 - Management of temporal data with validation of resolution and periodicity
+- Flexible options for dealing with rows with duplicate time values
 - Column classification (data, supplementary, flag)
 - Relationship management between columns
 - Aggregation functionality